Aliases for PAX9 Gene

 GeneCards Summary for PAX9 Gene

 PAX9 (Paired Box 9) is a Protein Coding gene.
 Diseases associated with PAX9 include Tooth Agenesis, Selective, 3 and Tooth Agenesis.
-Among its related pathways are Wnt / Hedgehog / Notch.
-GO annotations related to this gene include RNA polymerase II regulatory region sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II transcription regulatory region sequence-specific binding.
-An important paralog of this gene is PAX4.
+Among its related pathways are Mesodermal Commitment Pathway and Wnt / Hedgehog / Notch.
+Gene Ontology (GO) annotations related to this gene include RNA polymerase II regulatory region sequence-specific DNA binding and DNA-binding transcription activator activity, RNA polymerase II-specific.
+An important paralog of this gene is PAX1.

 Transcription factor required for normal development of thymus, parathyroid glands, ultimobranchial bodies, teeth, skeletal elements of skull and larynx as well as distal limbs.